shomeier/NemakiWareWiki/Development_Test.md

 - running directly the test or test group you wanted to run, which is along with @Test annotation.

 ## Note
-- CMIS TCK, as of version 0.13.0, always fail in VersioningSmokeTest.
+- CMIS TCK, as of version 0.13.0, always fails in VersioningSmokeTest.
   See [CMIS-935](https://issues.apache.org/jira/browse/CMIS-935).
   It might be useful to skip VersioningSmokeTest if you are using version 0.13.0, though this bug is already fixed in 0.14.0.
 - Query tests is by default skipped in NemakiWare because the cron intervals and speed of Solr indexing does not catch up with the progress of the test.